hslavich/SimplesamlphpBundle/README.md

 SimplesamlphpBundle
 ===================

-This is a SimpleSAMLphp Bundle for Symfony2.
+This is a SimpleSAMLphp Bundle for Symfony.

 **Note:** For Symfony 2.7 or lower, you need to use the 1.0.0 release of this bundle.

 ## Installation

-Add this bundle to your Symfony2 project.
+Add this bundle to your Symfony project.

     composer require hslavich/simplesamlphp-bundle